UPB-Graphics/gfx-framework/docs/UPDATING_WIN_DEPS.md

 ### `libEGC`

-These sources for these binaries are private.
+The sources for these binaries are private.
 If you need builds for a certain architecture, platform etc., file a Github issue and let us know.
-Even better, try implementing your own!
+Even better, try implementing the hidden functionality!

 ### `assimp`